webkom/nyiabakus/README.md

 - use `defineQuery` instead of `groq`
 - use `InferGetStaticProps` to create page props.

+The sanity studio can be found at https://ny.abakus.no/studio

 ## Contributing`

 We would love your contributions.
 To find out how to, read our [CONTRIBUTING.md](./CONTRIBUTING.md)